vippsas/vipps-developers/test-environment.md

 1. We allow 10,000 incorrect PIN attempts before locking the Vipps user's account.

-To test functionality that is not available in MT, you will have to use the production environment in a controlled manner, using a real user and a real merchant.
+To test functionality that is not available in MT, you will have to use the the production environment in a controlled manner, using a real user and a real merchant.

 ## Access to the test environment